-- Ensure that the times are set so that the directional survey tool will commence recording shots at a time just prior to being run on wireline or dropped from the top of the drill pipe.
+- Ensure that the times are set so that the directional survey tool will commence recording shots at a time just before being run on wireline or dropped from the top of the drill pipe.
 If this leaves insufficient shots for the expected duration of the survey, then the delay time should be set to start the tool recording as it enters the NMDCs.
-Some contingency time, determined by the running and retrieval mode, should be included.
+Some contingency time should be included, determined by the running and retrieval mode.

 - Check that the time delay and shot interval have been set correctly.
-If a tandem stack of probes are run, ensure that the timers are synchronised with the appropriate time delays.
+If a tandem stack of probes is run, ensure that the timers are synchronized with the appropriate time delays.

-- Start the probe and surface watch simultaneously just prior to inserting the probe into the pressure barrel.
+- Start the probe and surface watch simultaneously before inserting the probe into the pressure barrel.
 Record the start time.
 The first shot will be taken when the time delay expires and the warm-up period has expired.
-Subsequent shots are then taken according to the shot timer interval (typically 10, 15, 20 or 30 seconds).
+Subsequent shots are then taken according to the shot timer interval (typically 10, 15, 20, or 30 seconds).

-- The directional survey tool should be made up with the correct running gear to ensure proper land-off and centralisation in the NMDC.
-Non-magnetic centralisers are preferred to rubber fingers, which may collapse at inclinations over 15°.
+- The directional survey tool should have the correct running gear to ensure proper land-off and centralization in the NMDC.
+Non-magnetic centralizers are preferred to rubber fingers, which may collapse at inclinations over 15°.

 - Run or drop the tool into the drillstring.
 Allow sufficient time for the directional survey tool to fall and land on the landing ring or mule shoe.
-In high inclination holes the tool can be pumped down carefully.
-Tools may suffer from impact damage e.g. when the mud level is far below the rig floor or the tool is pumped down too fast.
-If the mud level is far below the rig floor, it is recommended that the tool is run on wireline or the pipe is filled with mud.
+In high-inclination holes, the tool can be pumped down carefully.
+Tools may suffer from impact damage, e.g., when the mud level is far below the rig floor or the tool is pumped down too fast.
+If the mud level is far below the rig floor, it is recommended that the tool is run on a wireline or the pipe is filled with mud.

-- In order to ensure that the instruments traverse any restrictions in the string (e.g. jars etc.), the drill string should be rotated slowly (less than 10 RPM) while the instrument is dropping.
+- To ensure that the instruments traverse any restrictions in the string (e.g. jars etc.), the drill string should be rotated slowly (less than 10 RPM) while the instrument is dropping.

-- When the instrument has landed on the landing ring, hold the drill string stationary for long enough to take at least two shots per survey station.
+- Hold the drill string stationary long enough to take at least two shots per survey station when the instrument has landed on the landing ring.

 - Take one rotational shot at the deepest survey station of a multi-shot survey.
-This procedure should be omitted if hole conditions or string integrity may be endangered by the process.
-Throughout the operation the pumps should not be used.
+This procedure should be omitted if the process may endanger hole conditions or string integrity.
+Throughout the operation, the pumps should not be used.

 - Remove the instrument from the pressure barrel.
 Check that the instrument is still working.

-- If a directional survey tool is to be run in single-shot mode by the Driller then it is responsibility of the Wellsite Drilling Engineer to ensure that a detailed running procedure and equipmentlist is obtained from the Survey Company supplying the directional survey tool.
+- Suppose a directional survey tool is to be run in single-shot mode by the Driller.
+In that case, the Wellsite Drilling Engineer is responsible for obtaining a detailed running procedure and equipment list from the Survey Company supplying the directional survey tool.